 DBT has also helped individuals in the following ways:

-- Reduces mental anguish for several different disorders
+- Reduces mental anguish in several disorders

-- Reduces self-harming practices (such as cutting)
+- Reduces self-harming practices such as cutting

-- Retains individuals, who seek the treatment time and again
+- Retains individuals who seek the treatment time and again

 - Reduces symptoms of personality disorders and psychological disorders

-- Helps to treat drug addiction and alcohol addiction
+- Treats drug addiction and alcohol addiction

-DBT teaches individuals to prevent negative thought patterns, recognize triggers, and develop strong interpersonal skills.
 However, what is taught in therapy will need to be applied in real-world situations.
-The lessons learned within DBT therapy can make a significant difference in day-to-day life.
+The lessons learned within therapy and other programs can make a significant difference and be immediately transferred to day-to-day life.
+Participation in group sessions and individual sessions can almost immediately help the client make positive shifts in their life.